-Gross margin totaled \$174,665 during the 2023 period compared to \$82,120 during the 2022 period representing an increase of \$92,545, or more than 100%.
-On a percentage basis, gross margin was 10.0% during the 2023 period compared to 7.3% during the 2022 period.
-The percentage basis increase in gross margin in the 2023 period was primarily related to lower relative labor costs as recently hired manufacturing operators replaced higher compensated engineers in performing many production activities.
+Gross margin totaled \$1,200,582 during the 2023 period compared to \$123,851 during the 2022 period representing an increase of \$1,076,731, or more than eight times.
+On a percentage basis, gross margin was 30.5% during the 2023 period compared to 16.6% during the 2022 period.
+The percentage basis increase in gross margin in the 2023 period, was primarily related to contract revenue whose margins fluctuate from period to period as the labor required to meet the deliverables varies greatly.
+During the 2023 period, Teal's gross margin % on product revenue was 24% compared to negative 22% during the 2022 period.
+The percentage basis increase in gross margin on product revenue in the 2023 period primarily related to lower relative labor costs as recently hired manufacturing operators replaced higher compensated engineers in performing many production activities.
+Additionally, lower manufacturing levels in the 2022 period resulted in higher relative overhead costs compared to the 2023 period.
 Our manufacturing facility is presently producing drones at a lower level than it is designed for, and these lower production levels, combined with higher overhead costs, continue to result in lower than targeted gross margins.
-As production levels increase, our fixed overhead costs, including labor, will be allocated to a greater number of drones which will drive our per-drone production costs lower and increase gross margins.
+As production levels increase, our fixed overhead costs, including labor, will be allocated to a greater number of drones which will drive our per-drone production costs lower and increase gross margins of product revenue.